lacagmanS/HighSpeedPayments/README.md

-# Project Vulcan: High-Frequency Payments Dashboard
+# Project: High-Frequency Payments Dashboard

 ### A full-stack, real-time simulation of a low-latency financial transaction engine built with Java, React, and the LMAX Disruptor.